markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 flex-wrap: wrap;
 ```

 Now when we resize our browser window, the `header` will collapse onto a second line when it runs out of room to fit both the `h1` and `nav` elements on the same line.
-This video will explain `flex-wrap` and some of it's other uses:
+This video will explain `flex-wrap` and some of its other uses:

 ### [NEED VIDEO: FSFO-86 - flex-wrap demo](https://trilogyed.atlassian.net/browse/FSFO-86?atlOrigin=eyJpIjoiNzBhZjljMmNiZjMzNGQyNGI2Mzk3ZmNjZDI0NGIxYTAiLCJwIjoiaiJ9)

 The properties we used here (`display: flex`, `justify-content`, and `flex-wrap`) are usually the three most used flexbox properties, and as we can see&mdash;all three of them are added to parent container, the`header`.
 This is the crux of using flexbox for web layouts, let the child elements inherit CSS properties from the parent elements instead of having to worry about each child's needs one at a time.

-With these minor edits to the `header` we were able to achieve the same layout with easier to understand concepts, which will allow us to make more complex layouts as time goes on.
-There are still a few changes we want to make to the `nav` element, though, to make it more responsive to screen size changes.
+With these minor edits to the `<header>` we were able to achieve the same layout with easier to understand concepts, which will allow us to make more complex layouts as time goes on.
+There are still a few changes we want to make to the `nav` element, though, to make it more adaptive to different screen sizes.

 If you are guessing that those changes will involve converting the `nav` element to a flexbox as well, then you'd be correct, so let's keep moving!

-> **Important:** Don't forget to use your git commands to `add` and `commit` your work to this `feature/flexbox` feature branch!
+> **Important:** Don't forget to use your git commands to `add` and `commit`, and `push` your work to this `feature/flexbox` feature branch!

 > **Hint:** If you forget which branch you're in, type `git branch` in the command line!

 ## Flexing the Navigation

-As we learned with the `header`, setting up elements as a flexbox solves a lot of the headaches we come across in common CSS layouts.
+As we learned with the `<header>`, setting up elements as a flexbox solves a lot of the headaches we come across in common CSS layouts.
 It also reinforces the concept of having a parent/child relationship.
 The idea behind that is to provide the parent with all of the rules so the children can simply inherit them rather than tell each child specifically what they need to be doing, making the code more understandable and flexible.

-If you look at the current `nav` and resize the browser window, you can see that the `nav` element itself breaks onto the next line just fine, but all of the actual links in the `nav` break in weird place and start stacking.
-What we'll be doing next is reworking our `nav` to make it more responsive by converting it from an inline list to flexbox.
-So our finished `header` will be a flexbox with two elements, one of them being a `nav` element that has a child `ul` element we'll be converting to be a flexbox as well
+If you look at the current `<nav>` and resize the browser window, you can see that the `<nav>` element itself breaks onto the next line just fine, but all of the actual links in the `<nav>` break in weird place and start stacking.
+What we'll be doing next is reworking our `<nav>` element's `<ul>` element to make it more responsive by converting it from an inline list to flexbox.

-> IMPORTANT: You can create as many flexbox elements as you need on a page, just remember what type of layout you're trying to achieve before applying it everywhere as it is a not "cure all" for layouts.
+> IMPORTANT: You can create as many flexbox elements as you need on a page, just remember what type of layout you're trying to achieve before applying it everywhere as it is not a "cure all" for layouts.

 Let's turn our attention to removing some CSS before applying our flexbox styles: